inkdevhub/swanky-cli/README.md

 ## `swanky call`

-Deploy contract to a running node
+Call a method on a smart contract

 ```
 USAGE